How CBD Can Help IBD: Getting Back to Normal

 Dogs and cats who have continuous inflammation in their bowels are often diagnosed with IBD or Inflammatory Bowel Disease.
 This condition generally causes excessive vomiting, diarrhea, and/or weight loss.
 IBD is diagnosed by collecting tissue samples from your pet’s intestinal tract using ultrasound, but surgery or endoscopy (looking inside with a microscope) may be necessary in cases where the veterinary professional needs an extra view.

 Regardless of how it’s described, your pet is in pain if she is diagnosed with IBD.
-According to Dr. Gary Richter, “IBD is very similar to the condition in humans known as Irritable Bowel Syndrome (IBS).
-Some pets are responsive to diet changes, while others are not.
-For the latter, long-term antibiotics and steroids are often recommended.
-In my experience, many of these pets can be helped greatly through complementary and alternative care with minimal long-term pharmaceuticals (1).”
+According to Dr. Zac Pilossoph, “IBD is similar to a condition in humans known as Irritable Bowel Syndrome (IBS).
+Some pets are responsive to diet changes whereas others are not.
+Those who are not responsive to diet may be recommended long-term antibiotics and/or steroids by conventional veterinarians.
+However, in my experience, many of these pets can be helped with minimal long-term pharmaceuticals.”

 When a dog or cat has IBD, their bowels and gastrointestinal tract are inflamed (1).